-For most of the U.S., Tax Day falls on April 15th.
-Taxpayers who haven’t filed their return or paid their tax liability by that date could be subject to expensive late-filing or late-payment fees unless they file for an extension.
+Tax Day in 2021 is May 17.
+Taxpayers who haven’t filed their return or paid their tax liability by that date could be subject to expensive late-filing or late-payment fees unless they file for a tax extension.

 You can select a method of payment when you file your tax return, whether you file electronically or by mail, or if you are paying off a tax bill you received.
 Credit cards and debit cards can be used in all those instances, provided you’re filing one of the eligible forms.
 International people who owe U.S. taxes can also pay by credit card.

 To make a credit card payment, you can access one of the credit card payment processors from the IRS website or via its smartphone app, IRS2Go.

 If you filed an extension, then your tax return and payment for any tax liability is due on October 15th.
 (You’ll still need to file the extension by May 17 to qualify.)
 As with taxpayers who paid before Tax Day, taxpayers who filed an extension can still pay by credit card using any of the same means.

 The IRS lets you establish a payment plan if you’re unable to pay your taxes all at once.
 Such partial tax payments can be made with a credit card only if you owe less than $25,000, in which case you’d have to pay by direct debit.

 The IRS’s payment plans cost extra.
 Not only will you sometimes have to pay a setup fee; you’ll also have to pay interest and penalties on the remaining balance each month.
 That’s in addition to the payment-processing fees you have to pay if using a credit or debit card.

 The individual payment plan setup fees are as follows: